 New Year’s Eve is the last day of the year in the Gregorian calendar, six days after Christmas day.
 In many countries, New Year's Eve is celebrated at evening social gatherings, where many people dance, eat, drink and watch or light fireworks to mark the New Year.
 Typically, these will be the product categories that people will be looking for on the day.
 For most businesses, it’s usually a day as slow as Christmas.
 However, make sure you don’t let the date go unnoticed and plan some communication between December 31 and January 1 wishing your customers, prospects and partners a happy new year.

 January 1 – New Year’s Day

 New Year’s Day marks the beginning of the New Year and the most celebrated public holiday, often observed with fireworks at the stroke of midnight as the New Year starts in each time zone.
 Other global New Years' Day traditions include making New Year's resolutions and calling one's friends and family.

 The Chinese New Year celebrates an optimistic fresh start, so marketing opportunities are endless in terms of brand awareness, sales and customer relationship.
 Like many of the Western holidays, Chinese New Year is a time for family reunions, entertainment and celebration, but shopping is also a main attraction.

 Keeping your target in mind as a priority is crucial, so how about expanding your online interactions through WeChat and Weibo?
 You could even focus some of your efforts into incorporating the color red in your campaigns!
 It’s beyond important to remember that global marketing is a concept that is adaptable by region, so do not neglect researching your audience’s cultural background.

 Now that you know the key dates you need to invest most on your digital marketing efforts, you're all set to prioritize the tactics.
-Let us guide you through the strategy essentials and best practices - download our free ebook 9 digital marketing essentials for a successful Holiday season.
+Let us guide you through the strategy essentials and best practices - download our free Digital marketing guide for a successful Holiday season.